 That is why dietary guidelines and recommendations for people with MS should aim to help manage symptoms to improve overall quality of life.

-Diet may help with MS in several ways, including by preventing or controlling its progression, helping manage its symptoms, and reducing flare-ups.
+Diet may help with MS in several ways, including:

 It should also limit foods that have been linked to chronic inflammation and other poor health outcomes, or those that simply make day-to-day activities more difficult for someone with MS.